jpmikkers/Baksteen.Extensions.DeepCopy/README.md

 ## How to use:

+Use NuGet package manager to add the package [Baksteen.Extensions.DeepCopy](https://www.nuget.org/packages/Baksteen.Extensions.DeepCopy) to your project.
+Then:

     using Baksteen.Extensions.DeepCopy;
     ...
     var myobject = new SomeClass();
     ...
     var myclone = myobject.DeepCopy()!;    // creates a new deep copy of the original object

-Note: the exclamation mark (null-forgiving operator) is only required if you enabled nullable referency types in your project
+Note: the exclamation mark (null-forgiving operator) is only required if you enabled nullable reference types in your project

 ## Contributors:
 - Alexey Burtsev (original deep copy code)